jolars/jolars.co/content/home/about.md

 +++

-I am master's student in statistics and avid R-package developer with a particular interest for statistical learning, optimization, and data visualization.
+I am PhD student in statistics and R-package developer with a particular interest for statistical learning, optimization, and data visualization.